-Students are expected to dress in an appropriate manner that would not be construed as detrimental to the student body and the educational process at Everest College.
-Students are reminded that the College promotes a business atmosphere.
-Students are encouraged to remember that Faculty and visiting speakers are professionals and could be potential employers.
+Students are expected to dress in an appropriate manner that would not be construed as detrimental to the student body and the educational process at Parks College.
+Students are reminded that the College promotes a business atmosphere where instructors and guests are professional and potential employers.
 Students should always be cognizant of the first impression of proper dress and grooming.